-Breast Cancer Survivor Teams will be seeded into lanes for the Challenge race based on their performance in earlier heats from the festival.
+Breast Cancer Survivor Teams will be seeded into lanes for the Challenge race based on their performance in historical or real-time races.
 Final placing/ranking in the Challenge race will be determined by time, regardless of the number of entries/races, with the fastest Survivor-only teams in the Challenge race(s) being the winners, and any Mixed Survivor/Supporter team placing in a lesser place.